jshook/perfscripts/analyzer/analysis_method.md

 ## Terms

 The individual "*.fio.json" files are known as _workloads_.
 Workload files may have multiple results within them known as _components_.

+## Conventions

+When systems or profiles are listed in any report, the order of presentation needs to be explained, even if it is not ordered.

+## Organization

+At the top of reports, a TOC should be presented, with links to interior sections.

 ## Stage 0, Prepare Report target